mozilla/addon-sdk/static-files/md/dev-guide/addon-development/annotator/creating.md

         })
       }
     });

+Make sure the name you use to load jQuery matches the name of the jQuery version you downloaded.

 The page-mod matches anything: so each time the user loads a page the page-mod emits the `attach` event, which will call the handler function we've assigned